 Description: An abnormal current rise is detected by checking the specified current detection circuit.
-Recommended parts to prepare:

 - Power supply problems

 - System blockage

 - Faulty PCB

 - Wiring mistake

 - Compressor malfunction

 P0 (IPM malfunction or IGBT over-strong current protection diagnosis and solution)

 Description: When the voltage signal the IPM sends to the compressor drive chip is abnormal, the display LED displays "P0" and the air conditioner turns off.